WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 reduce the `Arrival Rate` by filtering out millions of packets per second of junk.

-Akamai's technique of filtering is not a generally useful technique for all distributed systems.
-For example:

-1. It only works with limited network protocols (such as HTTP over TCP),
-2. Requires specific network hardware and network architecture, and
-3. Requires significant operations staff, training, and rehearsed procedures to operate smoothly.
+From GitHub's point of view, the arrival rate was reduced by filtering the workload.
+From Akamai's point of view, Akamai acted as load shedding system.
+The denial-of-service traffic arrival rate didn't fall until the attackers gave up and stopped their network traffic.

-#### Solution 3b: Force customers to reduce their Arrival Rate
+#### Solution 3c: Force customers to reduce their Arrival Rate

-Many decades of computer systems research has given us a lot of rate limiting systems.
-Most are based on a notion of credit or money or tokens or ticket before a customer can be admitted to a queue.
-If you don't have the credit/money/token/ticket before arriving in the queue, then you aren't admitted.
-These systems are very effective at reducing the `Arrival Rate`.
+Many decades of computer systems research has given us a lot of rate limiting schemes.
+Most are based on a notion of credit or money or tokens or a ticket before a customer can be admitted to a queue.
+If a customer doesn't have the credit/money/token/ticket before arriving in the queue, then the customer isn't admitted to the system (or perhaps a particular queue in the system).
+"Admission control" and "flow control" are two common names for these schemes.
+(It would be nice if they were the only two!)

+Admission/flow control systems are usually very effective at reducing the `Arrival Rate`.
 Perhaps your system can handle 900 operations/second, but you wish to force all users to a sum of only 7 operations/second.
-Sure, admission control can do that.
+Sure, admission/flow control can do that.

+I'm guessing that most of my audience knows a little something about the TCP protocol.
+TCP includes two (at least) mechanisms for controlling `Arrival Rate`.
-One of the better-known `Arrival Rate` control mechanisms by software developer & IT systems people is built into the TCP protocol.
-The rate limiting part is TCP's "sliding window", which permits a limited number of network packets to be "in transit" in the network without permanently overloading the network's capacity or the receiving system's capacity.
+One is TCP's "sliding window", which permits a limited number of network packets to be "in transit" in the network without overloading the receiving system's capacity.
 When the sliding window is large, the sender is permitted to send a large number of packets to the receiver.
 When the window is zero, the sender must stop sending.

-TODO: Rec by Sean: drop this pp:
-However, the credit/token/ticket subsystem itself can be modelled as a service queue network.
-And that subsystem will have its own `Arrival Rate > Departure Rate` equation.
-But if the credit/token/ticket subsystem becomes the overloaded bottleneck in your system, then your problem remains: overload.
+I'll have a much more detailed example of TCP's sliding window feature in next week's follow-up article.
+My apologies, please hold on for part two!

 #### Solution 3b variation: Reduce Arrival Rate via back-pressure